DavidWells/davidwells.io-v1/content/blog/2016-05-04-do-i-really-need-css-modules.md

 Now your markup is safe(r) from things messing with it.

-**Note:** you can minify class names in production for less characters shipped to client.
+**Note:** you can minify class names in production for fewer characters shipped to the client.

 # Handy CSS Modules Resources